JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-05-06-biolordresolve_umls_general_concepts_en.md

 |Case sensitive:|false|

 ## Dependency
-**NOTE**: This model can be used with spark v3.4.0 and above versions.
+This model can be used with spark v3.4.0 and above versions.